mgmarlow/knavehack/content/index.md

 ## Inventory

-PCs have 10 + `CON` item slots to record their gear.
+PCs have 10 + `CON` item slots.
 Most items, including groups of small items that could fit in one hand, take up one slot.
 Two-handed items take two slots.
 500 coins use a full slot.

 ### Equipment